AleksandM/i18n-drafts/articles/language-negotiation/language-negotiation.md

   does not maintain one on the users behalf.
 There are no cookies or other cross-session indicators of the user's preference.
-- **Recognized User** - the user has a profile on this site and there is some cross-session or other indication to associate the request with a specific user profile.
+- **Recognized User** - the user has a profile on this site or there is some cross-session or other indication to associate the request with a specific user profile.
 However, the user has not authenticated themselves.
 Users in this state can have a measure of personalization done for them, but should not be given access to